Components

 Nodes

-from this operation use the same names as the original nodes connected byself
+resultantfrom this operation use the same names as the original nodes connected byself.- Parameters:

 side (str, optional) – Indicates the side to which the diagonal matrix \(S\) should be contracted.
 If “left”, the first resultant node’s tensor will be \(US\), and the other node’s tensor will be \(V^{\dagger}\).
 If “right”, their tensors will be \(U\) and \(SV^{\dagger}\), respectively.